Emergency Response/Evacuation

 Make sure you know the location of fire, exits, alarms and extinguishers for your area.

-- Call 911 IMMEDIATELY.
+- Call 911 immediately.

-- If a minor fire appears controllable (waste basket size), call 911, then locate the nearest fire extinguisher and promptly direct the charge of the fire extinguisher toward the base of the fire.
+- If a minor fire appears controllable (wastebasket size), call 911, then locate the nearest fire extinguisher and promptly direct the charge of the fire extinguisher toward the base of the fire.

 - Assist people who are mobility-impaired to exit the building.